-Professional and Business Services 1.Secretaries and Administrative Assistants; 2.Executive Secretaries and ExecutiveAdministrative Assistants; 3.
-Paralegals andLegal Assistants; 4.
+Professional and Business Services 1.
+Secretaries and Administrative Assistants; 2.
+Executive Secretaries and Executive Administrative Assistants; 3.
+Paralegals and Legal Assistants; 4.
 Graphic Designers

 Thus, as the College considers new programs of study and pathways from noncredit to credit, focusing on opportunities for students of color to enter targeted industries and occupations can position them for higher pay and more secure careers.
 With additional training and experience they are also positioned for advancement into higherskilled occupations.
-[1] https://laedc.org/wpcms/wpcontent/uploads/2024/02/CCW RaceEthnicity FINAL02 web.pdf

 Compton College publishes a Fact Book Dashboard on an annual basis.
-The Fact Book Dashboard replaces the print version so that much of the school's data is publicly accessible, up-todate, and available in user-friendly format.
+The Fact Book Dashboard replaces the print version so that much of the school's data is publicly accessible, up-to-date, and available in user- friendly format.
 Fact Book topics available for exploration includes:

 - Demographics of students

 - Ethnicity by age and gender

 - Financial aid

 - Residency (In-district, Out-of-District, CA, and out of state)

 - Feeder high schools

 - Special programs

 - Athletics

-- Success & retention
+- Success and retention

 - Completions

-- Degrees & Certificates
+- Degrees and Certificates

 - Transfer

 - Employee categories

+- 73 Compton College 2035 | PLANNING CONTEXT

 - Employees by gender

 - Employees by ethnicity

 - Employee age

 - Basic Needs